-Off course doing errands in Egypt is never an ABC, 123 type of thing, its more like a Geometry equation.
-You gotta go up and down, left and right and at the end you didn’t achieve anything besides a headache an a deep urge of never leaving the house again.
-Ok, well I am exaggerating a bit here, so I did manage to do my errand but my kids now are impatient and I gotta give them something to eat immediately before one jumps out their stroller.
+Off course doing errands in Egypt is never an ABC, 123 type of thing, it’s more like a Geometry equation.
+You gotta go up and down, left and right and in the end, you didn’t achieve anything besides a headache and a deep urge never to leave the house again.
+Ok, well I am exaggerating a bit here, so I did manage to do my errand but my kids now are impatient and I gotta give them something to eat immediately before one jumps out of their stroller.
 We go for ice cream and one decides to throw a tantrum so mommy has to hurry up and gulp her ice cream down her throat.
-At this point being out for a half an hour, am already thinking, “I want to go home”.
-After a half an hour or so we had home and the fun begins..
+At this point being out for half an hour, I am already thinking, “I want to go home”.
+After half an hour or so we went home and the fun began.

 Now I am heading home with a very apprehensive child who needs a nap and is on a sugar high.
 Because we are a team of four we have to occupy only 2 seats on the minibus and have a juggle a purse, stroller, and the two kids in our laps.
 My oldest who is only 3 1/2 years old wants a seat to herself, there is no rationalizing with her so I have to let her nag the whole ride back and my youngest is now fidgeting and kicking the lady in the front.

 Phew, I finally arrived home.
 Oh yay, it’s Thursdays which means that my in-laws that live below my apartment made food for the family.
 I get to my in-laws enjoy a homemade Egyptian deliciousness and all is good!
 I call this a successful day!

 I made this post to take it lightly and have fun with it.
 You definitely have to have a sense of humor living in Cairo because life is nothing but unpredictable and the people here are very good at coping with unexpected events.
 I am trying to head in that direction but taking it day by day.